OctopusDeploy/docs/docs/administration/upgrading/guide/index.md

 ![](images/3278437.png)

 :::success
-**Optional and Required Tentacle upgrades**
+**Optional and required Tentacle upgrades**
 In most cases we will maintain backwards compatibility between versions of Octopus Server and Tentacle.
 In these cases the Environments page will **recommend** updating your Tentacles while still allowing deployments to continue as normal.
 In the rare occasion we need to break compatibility you will be **required** to upgrade any incompatible Tentacles before you can Deploy to those machines again from the upgraded Octopus Server.
 :::

-## Upgrading to Octopus 3.1 or Greater {#UpgradingfromOctopus3.x-UpgradingTo31UpgradingtoOctopus3.1orgreater}
+## Upgrading to Octopus 3.1 or greater {#UpgradingfromOctopus3.x-UpgradingTo31UpgradingtoOctopus3.1orgreater}

 Summary: Tentacle was upgraded from .NET 4.0 to .NET 4.5 to enable TLS 1.2.